Sometimes it Pays to Discard a Winning Hand in Video Poker

 Peter and my mother in law Helen visited us in Las Vegas.
 Knowing that he loves his jacks-or-better, I took him to a local casino that offers the highest paying jacks-or-better pay schedule.
 But luck would have it, Pete wasn’t doing well the first week.
 He had already endured a half-dozen losing sessions and he wasn’t happy about it.
 It wasn’t because he wasn’t playing accurately; he just wasn’t getting the cards.
 Then it happened.

 One evening out of the blue Pete asked me about a hand that he had played earlier in the day that bothered him.
 He was dealt the 6-10-Jack-King-Ace in clubs.
 He had been dealt a winning five-card flush that paid 30 coins.
 He also realized at the last second that he also had a four-card royal in the same hand, but because he had been on such a prolonged, week-long losing streak, he decided to take the sure paying flush.
 I explained to him that he made a big mistake and he should have thrown away the 6 of clubs and draw to the four-card royal.
-Even though the four-card flush paid 30 coins, the expected value for drawing to a four-card royal is almost 92 coins meaning holding the four-card royal is by far the more profitable play to make in the long run than holding the sure 30-coin paying flush.
+Even though the five-card flush paid 30 coins, the expected value for drawing to a four-card royal is almost 92 coins meaning holding the four-card royal is by far the more profitable play to make in the long run than holding the sure 30-coin paying flush.
 Of course, after he reviewed his strategy card he realized what a big mistake he made.
 The strategy card clearly states “break a FLUSH or STRAIGHT for a four-card royal flush.”
 He was beside himself that he forgot such a critical play.

 Fast forward two days.
 I went to a casino to watch some friends play in a blackjack tournament and Pete came along.
 He quickly got antsy and wanted to play some jacks-or-better.
 Fortunately, I found a 9/6 jacks-or-better machine in the Hilton’s Sports Book so after getting him settled-in on a machine, I went to the main casino watch the blackjack tournament.